 Here’s a list of issues that can occur with dyslexia and their likelihood:

 - ADHD: up to 4 in 10 people with dyslexia

 - Impaired balance: up to half of children, one in five adults with dyslexia

 - 2e Dyslexia and Gifted: up to one in 20 school age children

 - Amusia (tone deafness)

 Let’s unpack a couple of those ‘buddies’- anxiety and balance.

 Stressing out over dyslexia

-According to the International Dyslexia Association, regarding dyslexia comorbidity, excluding language processing-related issues, stress and anxiety are common.
+According to the International Dyslexia Association, regarding dyslexia comorbidity (excluding language processing-related issues), stress and anxiety are common.
 They often go hand in hand with dyslexia.
 That’s because your child with dyslexia may have trouble getting their head around why they struggle with learning to read and processing language so much.
-They may experience frustration, little success from putting in mammoth effort, blame themselves, suffer low self-esteem and cognitive overland trying to overcome the struggle that schoolwork presents.
+They may experience frustration, little success from putting in mammoth effort, blame themselves, suffer low self-esteem, and cognitive overload trying to overcome the struggle that schoolwork presents.